Water Fill Stations

 To obtain a FOB, submit a completed Water Fill Permit Application Form and fee ($45, including $25 refundable deposit) to the Finance Department at Municipal Hall.
 Please bring your driver’s licence or most recent utility bill to present to staff as proof of address.

-Key FOBs and permits are available got purchase at Municipal Hall during regular business hours.
+Key FOBs and permits are available for purchase at Municipal Hall during regular business hours.

 Please see the FAQ section below for more information on the upcoming key FOB system at Mill Pond.